 When choosing to take your legal work elsewhere, you'll need to review your services agreement.
 You'll likely need to pay for the work performed up to that time and make a request in writing to have your file returned to you or sent to your new lawyer.
 Also, be prepared for the new lawyer to ask why you left the last one.
 Lawyers who take on clients from other lawyers want to be sure they will be able to meet the client's expectations.

 Finding a good immigration lawyer takes some time and effort.
+You can start with Nolo's lawyer directory, and be sure to see our sister site, Avvo, to find bar data and client reviews.
 Once you find a good one, the lawyer will take care of your case, help you devise strategies in obtaining the hoped-for immigration benefits, and keep you informed of progress.
 You'll be glad to have a competent advocate helping you navigate the complicated U.S. immigration system.